jamesknelson/govern/README.md

     * Authentication state
     * Cached data

-    *Govern is great at handling environment state -- just create a store at the root of your application, and pass it to your screen controllers via React props.*
+    *Govern is great at handling environment state -- but it can also integrate with your existing Redux or MobX-based store.*

 -   Control state